aryn-ai/quickstart/sycamore-local-development-example.md

 pdf_docset.show(show_binary = False)
 ```

-The output of this cell will show informatoin about the DocSet, and show that there are two doucments included in it.
+The output of this cell will show information about the DocSet, and show that there are two doucments included in it.

 f.
-This will segment the PDFs and visually show how a few pages are segmented.
-If you didn't install Pillow, then you will need to remove this part.
+This cell will segment the PDFs and visually show how a few pages are segmented.
+If you didn't install Pillow, then you will need to remove the visual part.

 ```python
 def filter_func(doc: Document) -> bool: